sukuizhang/easyconf/README.md

 under easyconf.confs namespace, we supply a function named config-var-script.

-this function will collect all config var you had define in deploy phase, and then create an config namepace template with default value for you.you can run it to create the config template and then modify it with your product phase value.
+this function will collect all config var you had define in develop phase, and then create an config namepace template with default value for you.you can run it to create the config template and then modify it with your product phase value.